Abdox86/BareMetal_STM32F10xx/README.md

   - STM32F103c4 (Simulation).
   - STM32f103c6 (Simulation).
    * (To use the simulation project, please make sure you have Proteus purchased & installed)
+- Dependencies :
+  - Make sure that arm-none-eabi-gcc toolchain is intstalled & up to date.
+  - Make sure that make is installed & up to date .

   Well to start we need to know some simple concepts :
   - 1st the process here is to build everything from scrach , for both Assembly & C programs .